How many patients will I be scheduled to see in a half day?

 What if I am running late due to weather, car trouble or some other unexpected event?

-If you are running late and it will effect patient care, call or text the chief resident through Perfect Serve.
+If you are running late and it will effect patient care, call or text the chief resident through Epic Chat.
 The team will work to adjust your schedule if necessary.

-You should plan to attend all didactics, which run from 8-8:30 on Tuesday, Wednesday and Thursday mornings.
+You should plan to attend all didactics, meeting now in the resident library from 8-8:30 on Tuesday, Wednesday and Thursday mornings.

-For more information on Didactics, and this month's schedule use the button link.
+For more information on Didactics, and this month's schedule use the button, "Didactics" below.

 Change Team Meeting